Apx99/Knowledge/Readme.md

 # Knowledge
 _____________

-## A storage for open source and free tech things to learn from
+## A storage for free and open source comp sci materials to learn from
 ________________________________________________________________

 <a href="https://goalkicker.com/"> Free Programming Tutorials For Multiple Languages and General Computer Science Information </a>